Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-What is the double declining balance (DDB) depreciation method?
+What is the DDB depreciation method?

-When a business depreciates an asset, it reduces the value of that asset over time from its cost basis (what it paid to acquire the asset) to some ultimate salvage value over a set period of years (considered the useful life of the asset).
-By reducing the value of that asset on the company’s books, a business is able to claim tax deductions each year for the presumed lost value of the asset over that year.
+what it paid to acquire the asset — to some ultimate salvage value over a set period of years (considered the useful life of the asset).
+By reducing the value of that asset on the company’s books, a business can claim tax deductions each year for the presumed lost value of the asset over that year.

 These are the most common depreciation methods:

-• Straight-line depreciation.
-This method depreciates an asset from purchase price to salvage value by even amounts over a defined term (the useful life).
+• Straight-line depreciation: This method depreciates an asset from purchase price to salvage value by even amounts over a defined term (the useful life).
 The annual depreciation amount is equal to the total depreciation amount (purchase price minus salvage value) divided by the asset’s estimated useful life.

-• Units of production depreciation.
-This method is used exclusively for machinery typically owned by large manufacturers.
+• Units of production depreciation: This method is used exclusively for machinery typically owned by large manufacturers.
 Depreciation is based on the useful life of machinery and anticipated production over that time, with a tiny portion of the machine’s total depreciation allocated to each individual item produced in a given period.
-To get production in a given time period, you multiply the per-unit depreciation rate by the number of units produced during that time frame.
+To get production in a given period, you multiply the per-unit depreciation rate by the number of units produced during that time frame.

 When to use the DDB depreciation method